WolfeByte/entra-sonar/README.md

 <img width="874" height="288" alt="image" src="https://github.com/user-attachments/assets/7f7d4d19-42e1-4378-9dab-8ed2084e3a7c" />

 ### IdP Discovery
 When you query a domain, Entra Sonar uses Microsoft's GetUserRealm endpoint to determine the authentication configuration.

-The endpoint returns a `NameSpaceType` value of either Managed or Federated:
+This endpoint returns a `NameSpaceType` value of either Managed or Federated:

 1. **Managed Domain**: Authentication is handled directly by Entra (Password Hash Sync, Pass-through Authentication)
 2. **Federated Domain**: Authentication is delegated to an external identity provider using WS-Fed, SAML, or OIDC